michaelsteffen/steffen-adventures/_posts/2015-07-10-yangshuo-week1.md

 The upshot of all of this is that in just four days we are already constructing basic sentences -- in first, second, and third person as well as in the past, present, and future tense.
 But, sadly, no one can understand them!

 Well, almost no one.
-We have managed at least a few times to not only ask the price of fruit at the stand near our English school but also understand the response -- a big achievement in our books!
+We have managed at least a few times to not only ask the price of fruit at the stand near our language school but also understand the response -- a big achievement in our books!
 We're hoping that with practice we will be able to expand this incredibly limited repertoire a bit.

 If this leaves you skeptical that 3 weeks of language study will prepare us to travel in China -- trust me, we're with you.
 Luckily, our ability to navigate does not rely on our mandarin skills alone.
 Thank God for technology.